karimsa/comms/README.md

 ## Motivation

-WebSockets are great but for a few projects that were extremly speed sensitive, I needed something a bit better.
-So I created comms with the following requirements in mind:

- - Must have an API very similar to WebSockets or the `net` module
- - Must be secure (use encryption, maybe not TLS level)
- - Must use UDP over TCP - data loss is okay.
- - Must compress JSON much further than it typically is (even for really small JSON objects).
+For some IoT-related projects, you need a very lightweight application protocol implemented over UDP.
+But when you write your application, the higher-level API should maintain the advantages of a simple server-client architecture (i.e. like how node's net module does).

 comms is a module that solves these needs for me.
 I hope it is of use to you as well.

 # TL;DR